jgoco/COVID-Booking/README.md

     - Combined with calendar React component, User API calls allow the calendar to:
         - retrieve (GET) all classes and display information about the class
         - register (PATCH) a certain class
+- Design and implemented the endpoints for user registration and login -- this includes logic for input validation, as well as checking for duplicate accounts before registering.
+        - register (POST)
+        - login (POST)
 ### Unit 4: NoSQL & MongoDB

 - Stores persistent data using MongoDB